American home building slumped again in November - KTVZ

 By Anna Bahney, CNN Business

-Home building pulled back in November, as buyers faced spiking mortgage rates topping 7% that make homes increasingly unaffordable, even as rates fell slightly through the month.
+Home building pulled back in November, as buyers faced spiking mortgage rates topping 7% that make homes increasingly unaffordable.
+Rates fell slightly through the month, but are still double what they were a year ago, continuing to put pressure on new home purchases.

 November housing starts, a measure of new home construction, dropped 0.5% from October, and were down 16.4% from a year ago, according to the US Census Bureau.
 After a big drop earlier this spring, housing starts had been holding relatively steady up until July when rising mortgage rates persuaded more prospective buyers to sit on the sidelines.